 Slightly more cuddly is the charming Teddy Bear Museum, with over 100 years of teddy bears from all over the world to delight all ages.
 Get a Gold Saver Pass and you can take in both the dinosaurs and teddy bears, and visit three other small museums for no extra charge: The Tutankhamun Exhibition (a recreation of the tomb and treasures), the Terracotta Warriors Museum (inspired by the First Emperor of China’s famous Terracotta Army) and a superb collection of unwrapped Royal Mummies at The Mummies Exhibition.

 But no visit to Dorchester would be complete without going full Thomas Hardy.
-The Dorset County Museum offers a recreation of his study, the intriguing story of his life and work and the world’s biggest Hardy archive.
-Book yourself on a Hardy walking tour taking in the famous ‘Casterbridge’ landmarks, or visit the properties maintained by The National Trust – Max Gate is the atmospheric Victorian home designed by Hardy and, a few miles away, Hardy’s Cottage preserves the celebrated author’s birthplace.
+The Dorset County Museum (currently closed for rebuilding) offers a recreation of his study, the intriguing story of his life and work and the world’s biggest Hardy archive.
+But you can still book yourself on a Hardy walking tour taking in the famous ‘Casterbridge’ landmarks, or visit the properties maintained by The National Trust – Max Gate is the atmospheric Victorian home designed by Hardy and, a few miles away, Hardy’s Cottage preserves the celebrated author’s birthplace.